accurascan/iOS-KYC/README.md

 `key.license`

-Generate your Accura license from https://sandbox.accurascan.com/ <br/>
+To generate your Accura license contact sales@accurascan.com <br/>

 #### Step 2: To initialize sdk on app start:
 ```